beartisan/PHP-SQL-Database-TVShows/README.md

 # PHP-SQL-Database-TVShows

 Using SQL to hold the database for all TV Shows data.
-Used PHP to connect these data.
+Used vanilla PHP to connect these data and also make the if-else statements, and while loops.
 Used CSS to style the website.

 Check it at this [link](http://beartisan.infinityfreeapp.com/Assignment1/cartoon.php)